alankshi/SimpleHUD/README.md

 A simple, minimalistic web homepage including timing utilities, weather, and a Google search bar

 # User Guide
+**Bookmarks**\
+Clicking on the plus sign on the bottom left will open the bookmarks manager\
+Clicking on the plus sign in the bookmarks manager will open the bookmarks creator\
+There, bookmarks can be created.
+Bookmark colors are formatted with r, g, and b values separated by spaces.
+Example: 255 255 255

 **Weather**\
 Currently weather only works in the US
 Allowing location will display the weather in your area along with a more detailed description in a dropdown menu